-Student: can you sir will we kept (Refer Time: 11:26) what is surface force and body force.
+Student: Can you, sir, will you interpret physically what is surface force and body force?

-Physic the physical definition and the mathematical definition is identical here, surface force is a force which is distributed over the surface which is the envelope of the volume that is being considered, and body force is something which is acting within the volume of the body.
+The physical definition and the mathematical definition is identical here.
+Surface force is a force which is distributed over the surface which is the envelope of the volume, that is being considered and body force is something which is acting within the volume of the body.

-Student: within the body.
+Student: Within the body?